High hopes for ‘new’ trans-Tasman B2B messaging standard…

 The researcher said Epicor’s efforts to drive efficiency and performance from the Epicor ERP platform are bearing fruit.
 ‘Epicor’s recent development efforts have been more focused on performance, scalability and technology, rather than on new capabilities.
 As a result of this realignment of internal resources, there has been less coming out in terms of new functionality or leveraging other Epicor products in an “out of the box” manner in the latest release.
 However, the overall solution and Epicor’s direction mean it remains in the Visionaries quadrant.’

-[Our thanks to local Epicor representatives for making this report available.
-You can get the full report from Epicor here – Ed]
+[Our thanks to local Epicor representatives for making this report available. – Ed]

 Microsoft Dynamics AX, noted for moving uptown, targeting not only mid-market but now also the lower end of the top of town.
 Gartner pointed out that ‘as Dynamics AX has grown its functional footprint, so too has its applicability to increasing sizes of organisations’.